Ameobea/homepage/src/blog/building-spf420-syncup.md

 <center><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/uJL8FRKmJOw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

-Since then, we've put on a total of three concerts so far with dozens of musicials and visual artists involved, attracting hundreds to thousands of concurrent viewers each time.
+Since then, we've put on a total of three concerts so far with dozens of musical and visual artists involved, attracting hundreds to thousands of concurrent viewers each time.
 I've added more features to the platform and tried to improve things overall along the way.

 I've been meaning to do a technical breakdown of the different components of the build for some time; it really spanned more of the stack than anything I've built previously and allowed me to work in frontend web UI, live audio/video streaming, realtime/streaming event handling + state synchronization, and devops/system administration to create a cohesive and functional system.